 - Prior to an electrical permit being issued for a basement development, a building permit will be required

-A homeowner must own and occupy the single detached House for which this permit is intended, and perform the work themselves.
+To obtain a homeowner's electrical permit, a homeowner must own and occupy the single detached house for which this permit is intended and must perform the work themselves.

 Due to hazards involved, homeowners who are not certified master electricians cannot do work on the following :